zhujunli1993/ContrastPose/README.md

 The datasets we used for training and testing are provided from the NOCS: Normalized Object Coordinate Space for Category-Level 6D Object Pose and Size Estimation.

-## The First Training Phase.
-Please note, some details are changed from the original paper for more efficient training.

-Detailed configurations are in `config/config.py` and `script.sh`

 ## The Training Process.